Chern classes from Morava K-theories to $p^n$-typical oriented theories: Introduction

-\item $c_i^{\CH}: gr^i_\tau K(n)^*\rarr \CH^i\ot\Zp$ is an isomorphism for $i\colon 1\le i \le p^n$; \item $c_i^{CH}: gr^i_\gamma K(n)^*\rarr \CH^i\ot\Zp$ is surjective for $i\colon 1\le i \le p^n$. \end{enumerate} \end{Th-intro}
+\item $c_i^{\CH}\colon gr^i_\tau \Kn^*\rarr \CH^i\ot\Zp$ is an isomorphism for $i\colon 1\le i \le p^n$; \item $c_i^{CH}\colon gr^i_\gamma \Kn^*\rarr \CH^i\ot\Zp$ is surjective for $i\colon 1\le i \le p^n$. \end{enumerate} \end{Th-intro}

 The property \ref{item:intro-chern-surj}) is a new tool for obtaining estimates on the $p$-torsion in Chow groups of codimension up to $p^n$.
-Even though the problem of calculating $gr_\gamma^\bullet K(n)^*(X)$ is not an easy one, we describe now a situation when it can be solved.
-If $X$ is a geometrically cellular variety, such that the map $K(n)(X)\rarr K(n)(\overline{X})$ is an isomorphism (where $\overline{X}$ is the base change of $X$ to a base field where it becomes cellular, e.g. to the separable closure of the base field), then the graded pieces of the gamma filtration can be calculated over the algebraic closure and thus depend only on the 'combinatorial' cellular structure of the variety.
-First example of such variety was essentially found by Voevodsky and is a Pfister quadric of dimension $2^{n+2}-2$.
-Other projective homogeneous varieties satisfying this condition were found by Semenov, and in a joint paper \cite{SechSem} we investigate them.
-In particular, there we obtain new bounds on torsion in $\CH^{\le 2^n}$ of smooth projective quadrics whose class in the Witt ring lies in the $(n+2)$-th power of the fundamental ideal.
+Even though the problem of calculating $gr_\gamma^\bullet \Kn^*(X)$ is not an easy one, we describe now a situation when it can be solved.
+If $X$ is a geometrically cellular variety, such that the map $\Kn^*(X)\rarr \Kn^*(\overline{X})$ is an isomorphism (where $\overline{X}$ is the base change of $X$ to a base field where it becomes cellular, e.g.\ to the separable closure of the base field), then the graded pieces of the gamma filtration can be calculated over the algebraic closure and thus depend only on the `combinatorial' cellular structure of the variety $\bar{X}$.
+First example of such variety was found by Voevodsky and it is a Pfister quadric of dimension $2^{n+2}-2$ \cite{Voe}.
+In a joint paper with Semenov \cite{SechSem} we show that many other quadrics satisfy this assumption and the results of this paper are then crucial for obtaining new bounds on torsion in the groups $\CH^{\le 2^n}$ of them [Th.~8.14, loc.cit.], see Section~\ref{section:application_quadrics}.